Perceived Stress Scale (PSS)

 What participants see before taking the survey

-In this survey, you are asked about your feelings and thoughts during the last month.
+In this survey, you are asked to rate your stress during the last month.

 What participants see after taking the survey